Who is the BCPRC and what does it do?

 It is a myth that people living poverty don’t work.
 Actually, most poor people in BC are working.
 One third of families living in poverty have at least one parent working full time.

 Nevertheless, we would like to see a raise in welfare rates so that people can survive.
-The welfare rate is $610 a month and this number has not increased for nearly 10 years.
+The welfare rate is $760 a month.
 This is not enough money to live and eat so it’s almost impossible to try and find a job and get back on your feet in this situation.